-The newest roster of Clarivate Analytics Highly Cited Researchers includes more than 3,300 scientists.
+The 2018 roster of Highly Cited Researchers from the Web of Science Group includes more than 3,300 scientists.
 Although each name represents a chronicle of dedication, hard work, and the tenacious pursuit of a dream, some of the stories speak of exceptional and single-minded devotion to attaining a goal.

 For South Korean researcher Eun-Jung Park, 50, the journey required perseverance and grit in the face of family tragedy, along with overcoming challenges posed by societal assumptions regarding gender, age, and humble origins.
-Her story also demonstrates the transformative power of Highly Cited Researcher (HCR) status as designated by Clarivate Analytics, documenting the peer esteem and approbation earned by a researcher whose work has risen to the elite level.
+Her story also demonstrates the transformative power of Highly Cited Researcher (HCR) status as designated by the Web of Science Group, documenting the peer esteem and approbation earned by a researcher whose work has risen to the elite level.

 It was in her last year of graduate school that the succession of trials suddenly descended: Her father-in-law was diagnosed with esophageal cancer, her own child was diagnosed with leukemia, and her mother died of pancreatic cancer.
 Once again, her career was sidelined by the necessities of caregiving.